MicrosoftDocs/VBA-Docs/api/Publisher.ShapeRange.Vertices.md

 ## Remarks

-You can use the array returned by this property as an argument to the  [AddCurve](Publisher.Shapes.AddCurve.md)or  [AddPolyline](Publisher.Shapes.AddPolyline.md)methods.
+You can use the array returned by this property as an argument to the  [AddCurve](Publisher.Shapes.AddCurve.md) or  [AddPolyline](Publisher.Shapes.AddPolyline.md)methods.

 The following table shows how the  **Vertices** property associates the values in the array `vertArray()` with the coordinates of a triangle's vertices.